 § 7601 State Clearinghouse Committee.

 There is hereby established the Delaware State Clearinghouse Committee for federal grant and nonfederal grant coordination.
-The Committee shall consist of the Chairperson and the Vice Chairperson of the Joint Finance Committee, who shall serve as the Chairperson and the Vice Chairperson, respectively, of the Clearinghouse Committee, the Controller General, the Director of the Office of Management and Budget, the Director of the Delaware Economic Development Office, the Secretary of Finance, and 4 members of the General Assembly, as follows: One member appointed by the President Pro Tempore and 1 member appointed by the Minority Leader of the Senate; and 1 member appointed by the Speaker of the House and 1 member appointed by the Minority Leader of the House of Representatives.
+The Committee shall consist of the Chairperson and the Vice Chairperson of the Joint Finance Committee, who shall serve as the Chairperson and the Vice Chairperson, respectively, of the Clearinghouse Committee, the Controller General, the Secretary of State, the Secretary of Finance, and 4 members of the General Assembly, as follows: One member appointed by the President Pro Tempore and 1 member appointed by the Minority Leader of the Senate; and 1 member appointed by the Speaker of the House and 1 member appointed by the Minority Leader of the House of Representatives.
 The Director of the Office of Management and Budget shall function as the Secretary of the Committee, and the Office of Management and Budget shall provide the necessary staff support.
 The Office of Controller General shall provide staff support to the Committee, as required by the Chairperson or the Vice Chairperson.
 The members of the Committee shall serve until their successors are selected.

 § 7602 Powers, duties and functions of Committee.